-Once you have a clarity on the situation and have calm down from your initial emotional state, you can start by apologizing in public.
+Once you have a clarity on the situation and have calmed down from your initial emotional state, you can start by apologizing in public.
 Whether you agree or not, every customer thinks he is the king and always right.
 Unfortunately, whoever is at fault, acknowledging the issue is often all it takes to cool down an irate customer.
 Apologizing to him will be an additional step to mend the relationship further.

 3. Work to rectify it:

-After apologizing, it is essential to make things right in order to convert this detractor in to one of your brand’s promoter.
+After apologizing, it is essential to make things right in order to convert this detractor into one of your brand’s promoter.
 Someone who will not only love your brand but will also tell everyone how great your brand is.

 You will have to offer something to the customer for the bad experience he has had.
-Giving a free product or a discount on next purchase is ideal.
+Giving a free product or a discount on the next purchase is ideal.
 It will also allow the customer to try your product one more time.
 If that fails, offer a partial or full refund, whether or not he asks for it.

 Also, it is important that the customer is informed what have you done to rectify the error and avoid it in future especially if they had offered a specific feedback.
 This should win the detractor and convey that you care for their feedback.
-If the detractor comes back to you the second time, go out of your way to ensure this time he has positive experience with your brand.
+If the detractor comes back to you the second time, go out of your way to ensure this time he has a positive experience with your brand.
 Get their feedback again and request them to post their recent review on the social media that they earlier used to share the bad experience.
-This will show anyone reading the feedback how willing you are to make customers happy.
+This will show anyone reading the feedback on how willing you are to make customers happy.